nishi951/pytorch-flows/README.md

 - `data`: shared (raw) data for all experiments
   - NEVER modify raw data!
 All modifications should result in experiment-specific data
   - Also may include processed data, or scripts to download datasets programmatically

+## Configuration
+By default, `tyro` is used for configuring experiment runs.